Tower of the Stargazer (2010)

 It’s kind of hard to find fault with Tower of the Stargazer.
 It achieves what it sets out to do with flair and polish.
 It has a bit too many save or die things for my liking, but most of these can be avoided.
 Screwjobs are occasionally given but there is a method to them, they seldom feel random.
 Tower of the Stargazer is about the exploration of a wizard’s crazy laboratory that feels like exploring a wizard’s crazy laboratory, complete with cursed artifacts, traps, magical experiments, animate blood and guts and a big tantalizing payoff at the end…if you are savy.
 A mirror that spawns a doppleganger!
 A puzzle with levers!

 I love you DnD.

 Bottom fucking line: While it is no work of genius that will blow your mind and redefine DnD, Tower of the Stargazer is a perfectly fun, if slightly deadly, introductory adventure that should delight veterans and younglings alike.
-There is a certain undeniable beauty to be found in its efficiency.
-No room feels wasted or repetetive and there is not a hint of grinding or slogging.
-Im guessing you could finish this one in 2 sessions flat, maybe 1 if you hurry the hell up (26 rooms in a 6 hour session is pretty quick though).
+Not a redefinition but an affirmation if you will.
+There is an undeniable beauty to be found in its efficiency.
+No room feels wasted or repetitive and there is not a hint of grinding or slogging.
+I’m guessing you could finish this one in 2 sessions flat, maybe 1 if you hurry the hell up (26 rooms in a 6 hour session is pretty quick though).